Shaaali/identity-apps/docs/guides/identity-providers/social-login/google.md

 # Google Login

+You can add Google login to your applications using Asgardeo and enable users to log into applications with their Google account.
+To provides this capability, Asgardeo uses standard [OpenID Connect protocol](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps) underneath.

-Follow this guide to enable Google login to your applications.
+This guide provides the instructions on how to enable the Google login to your applications.

 ## Prerequisite
 To get started, you need to have an application registered in Asgardeo.
 If you don't have an app registered, [register an application](../../applications/) in Asgardeo to enable Google login.